Color

 Preset colors are referenced by effect nodes throughout your project.
 When you change a preset color in this panel, all effects using that color update immediately.
 This makes it easy to change the color scheme of your entire show from one place.

-Preset colors can be controlled via MIDI mappings in the MIDI Map Editor:
+Preset colors can be controlled via MIDI mappings defined in the MIDI Input dialog: